Series / Freaks and Geeks

 - In with the In Crowd: Sam, in "The Little Things".

 - It's Always Spring: The entire show seems to have been shot in the fall.

 - Jerkass Façade: Alan, as it turns out, in "Chokin' and Tokin'" thanks to some Belated Backstory.

 - Jerk Jock: Seldom played straight, which is surprising given all the other stock high school tropes.

 - The bullies and jocks are completely separate cliques—the bullies are mainly losers picking on others even lower on the social ladder, while the jocks are mostly just known for sleeping around.
 They can be obnoxious but few actually antagonize others.
 One example is Cindy's boyfriend Todd: he starts out as the Romantic False Lead keeping Sam from dating Cindy, but turns out to be an unusually decent guy.
-There is a straight example, though, in Seidelman, the enormous football player who torments, well, just about everybody whenever he appears.
+There is a straight example, though, in Seidelman, the enormous football player who torments, well, everybody whenever he appears.

 - In fact in the beginning of one episode, a jock accidentally hits Sam very hard in the stomach while giving his girlfriend a gun show, and though Sam doesn't admit that he got hurt, the guy did genuinely act apologetic.

 - Subverted with Mr. Fredricks.
 He initially appears to be a cliched asshole gym teacher, but is later revealed to be very compassionate and understanding, even when dealing with students who don't do well in gym (Sam and Bill).
 He risks losing his job to have a more frank discussion about sex with Sam after realizing that he's seen a pornographic movie and makes a good effort to bond with Bill after he starts dating Bill's mom.